 The end of October means the Halloween season which also means the pumpkin season!
 Pumpkins are not only popular for carving for Halloween but there are so many tasty dishes to make out of pumpkins!

-There's pumpkin soup, roasted pumpkin, pumpkin bread, pumpkin risotto, the lists goes on and on.
-The first thing that came in my mind to make was Pumpkin Pancakes.
+There's pumpkin soup, roasted pumpkin, pumpkin bread, pumpkin risotto, and the list goes on and on.
+The first thing that came to my mind to make was Pumpkin Pancakes.

 They are super easy to make in less than 18 minutes.
 Not to mention, nice and fluffy and also a healthy version to your normal pancake recipes as they are made with wholefoods.

-The pumpkin spice flavour in the pancakes feels so nice and warming, and even though I use pumpkin puree, the taste of the pumpkin isn't overbearing at all.
-Its gives a beautiful natural sweetness to the pancakes.
+The pumpkin spice flavour in the pancakes feels so nice and warm, and even though I use pumpkin puree, the taste of the pumpkin isn't overbearing at all.
+It gives a beautiful natural sweetness to the pancakes.

 Ingredients to Make Pumpkin Pancakes

 - Pumpkin puree is the key ingredient for these pancakes.
 You can buy these canned however depending on which country you live in you may have to make this from scratch.
 See below for my recipe